syedmpeeran98/webcrawler/README.md

 # webcrawler
-An easy web crawler built from scratch using Python.
+An robust web crawler built from scratch using Python.